krtejeda/PersonalCuraTour/Contextual-Inquiry-Review.md

 Visitors often wander and fail to follow the path envisioned by the curators, potentially missing out on the narrative but, at the same time, also experiencing the museum uniquely and at their own pace--sometimes more to their liking.
 On interaction with individual pieces, some visitors to be unsatisfied with the level of context and explanation provided.

 3. *What tasks are desired?*
+To augment natural visitors patterns with useful information and context; to augment the serendipity that comes with wandering through a museum with more context and narrative, providing additional guidance towards pieces the visitor would be interested in, without totally disrupting the visitor's independence and agency.
+As an added side effect, data could be collected on the users to help curators determine what the travel patterns and interactions within the museum look like.

+This could be accomplished through both audio and visual interfaces.
 Attention (audio?)
 Connection + Conversation
 Navigation